 If the claim is made on behalf of an estate or trust, the proper party to file is the personal representative of the estate or trustee of the trust.

 In order to be considered timely, you must file your claim with the Bar within two years of the date of the final disciplinary action or, if you are making a claim because your attorney died, the date of death.
 The Bar may also consider a claim filed within four years of the date of the final disciplinary action or the date of death.
 Claims filed after two years but before the end of four years must show good cause for the claim being filed late.
-Claims filed four or more years after the date of the final disciplinary action, or the date of death, will be closed without further action.
+Claims filed four or more years after the date of the final disciplinary action, or the date of death, will be closed as time barred.
 If you are not sure of the date you can contact our ACAP Department at 866-352-0707.